 Reading Lists Online allows Academic staff to locate, use, create, and manage reading lists for their students.
 Students can find lists easily with a single search that gives results for matching lecturer, Faculties and Schools.

-We have produced a printed guide and screencasts to help you, so click on the appropriate tab to get started!
+We upgraded the system in June 2017 and have produced a printed guide to help you, so click on the appropriate tab to get started!